tuljayerram/realtime-air-and-water-purity-monitoring/README.md

 2. ESP8266 sends the data to ThingSpeak via Wi-Fi.
 3. Optionally, data is pushed to Google Sheets using Apps Script.
 4. The data is visualized in real-time charts for easy monitoring.

+⭐️ If you cloned this repo and found it useful, please consider giving it a star!
+It helps more people find it.

+📝 Feedback?
+Open a discussion or issue — I'd love to hear from you!